datacarpentry/python-ecology-lesson/_episodes/06-visualization-ggplot-python.md

 )
 ```

-> ## Challenge -
+> ## Challenge - Bar plot adaptations
 > Adapt the bar plot of the previous exercise by mapping the `sex` variable to the color fill of the bar chart.
-Change the `scale` of the color fill by providing the colors `blue` and `orange` manually.
+Change the `scale` of the color fill by providing the colors `blue` and `orange` manually (see [API reference](https://plotnine.readthedocs.io/en/stable/api.html#Color-and-fill-scales) to find the appropriate function).
 >
 > > ## Answers
 > >